Remy-Del9127/zigbee2mqtt.io/docs/devices/BMCT-RZ.md

 In this mode, the device behaves like a button.
 The circuit is briefly closed and the connected devices react to the short current pulse.
 A good example of this is stairwell lighting.
 <!-- Notes END: Do not edit below this line -->

+## Pairing

+The device requires a setting code to be properly identified and controlled.
+The install code on the device does not apply.
+In order to properly install the device, flash the QR code on the device with a phone or QR code reader.
+The result delivers a code of 91 to 95 characters.
+In the MQTT2Zigbee interface, when the device is displayed in the list during the pairing, go to "Settings" >> "Tools" >> "Add install code" and apply the code obtained.
+Zigbee2MQTT will identify the device and enables its functionalities.

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*